Police Traffic report

 What happens to the information contained in these reports after they are filed

-After completing a police traffic report, officers file it with their local department’s records division where it becomes part of their permanent record-keeping system.
-These files serve as valuable resources for statistical analysis purposes such as determining trends in accidents/ incidents over time, identifying areas that require increased law enforcement presence, and informing policy decisions related to traffic safety.
+After completing a police traffic report, officers file it with their local department’s records division, which becomes part of their permanent record-keeping system.
+These files serve as valuable resources for statistical analysis, such as determining trends in accidents/ incidents over time, identifying areas requiring increased law enforcement presence, and informing policy decisions related to traffic safety.
 In some cases, information in police traffic reports can be shared with some other agencies such as insurance companies or local government officials.
-However, access to this information is usually limited to the ones who have a legitimate reason for needing it.
+However, access to this information is usually limited to those with a legitimate reason for needing it.
 These reports are often relied upon during legal proceedings such as civil lawsuits or criminal trials.
 Attorneys for both sides may use the information contained in police traffic reports as evidence in court to help prove their case.
 While police traffic reports are an incredibly important tool for accident investigations and insurance claims, there are also some potential downsides to consider.

 Privacy Concerns Surrounding Police Traffic Reports